barracudanetworks/ngf-azure-templates/CGF-Custom-HA-1NIC-AS-ELB-ILB-STD/README.md

 ## Prerequisites
 The solution does a check of the template when you use the provide scripts.
 It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda CloudGen Firewall BYOL or PAYG images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.

 You can enable programatic deployment via Powershell using the Cloud Shell feature in the portal.
-Below are two powershell examples for byol and hourly, please adapt as required to your version of powershell and byol or hourly license requirement.
+Below are two powershell examples for byol and hourly, please adapt as required to your version of powershell and byol or cgf-hourly license requirement.

 `Get-AzMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "byol" | Set-AzMarketplaceTerms -Accept`
-`Get-AzureRmMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "hourly" | Set-AzureRmMarketplaceTerms -Accept`
+`Get-AzureRmMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "cgf-hourly" | Set-AzureRmMarketplaceTerms -Accept`

 It is not possible to connect the Azure Basic Load Balancer and the Azure Standard Load Balancer to the same VM or Availability Set.
 This is a limitation of the Azure Platform.